-Hagerstown Community College is the home of the Washington County Adult Literacy Services Program.
-The adult Literacy Services Program's mission is to provide students with educational and workforce training opportunities to enhance their lives as individuals, workers, and members of the community.
+HCC is the home of the Washington County Program of Adult Literacy Services (PALS).
+The Program of Adult Literacy Services mission is to provide students with educational and workforce training opportunities to enhance their lives as individuals, workers, and members of the community.
 Students can access courses designed to support development of basic literacy skills, English-language acquisition, GED preparation, and short-term career training programs.
 Students interested in registering for classes must be at least 18 years old and fully withdrawn from public school.
 The program provides adult learners with basic life skills, including reading, writing, and mathematics in order to enhance their participation as community members, enable greater success in the workplace, and increase their opportunity for further education beyond high school level.

-Programs and services provided include Workkeys curriculum and preparation for the National Career Readiness Certificate (NCRC) testing.
-We also offer High School Diploma preparation and the National External Diploma Program (NEDP) for students who want to complete their high school diploma credential.
-In addition, we offer English as a Second Language (ESL) and Integrated English Language and Civics Education (IELCE) for qualifying students.
-The Adult Literacy Services Program supports in-class, traditional learning with various online programs including Workkeys, Burlington English, and GED Academy.
+Programs and services provided include WorkKeys curriculum and preparation for the National Career Readiness Certificate (NCRC) testing.
+We also offer high school diploma preparation for the General Education Development (GED) and the National External Diploma Program (NEDP) for students who want to complete their high school diploma credential.
+In addition, we offer English as a Second Language (ESL) and Integrated English Language and Civics Education (IELCE) combined with Integrated Education Training Program (IETP) for qualifying students.
+The Program of Adult Literacy Services supports both distance learning experiences and in-class, traditional learning with various online programs including Essential Education, WorkKeys, USA Learns, QUILL, and GED Academy.

-Adult Basic Education (ABE), Adult Secondary Education (ASE), Family Literacy, and English as a Second Language (ESL).
-The National External Diploma Program (NEDP) is also offered.
-In addition, Integrated Employment Training (IET) and Integrated English Language and Civics Education (IELCE) are options to qualifying students.
-A required orientation and assessment will be used to place students into the appropriate class level or related program.
-All classes or programs, with the exception of NEDP, have no fee.
+A required intake and assessment will be used to place students into the appropriate class level or related program.
+All classes or programs have no fee.
 Textbooks are available to students for classroom use only.
 Students may purchase their own textbooks for personal use.
+Technology is available for all students for classroom use.

-The Adult Education Program is administered by HCC, and classes are offered on the HCC campus and at other sites throughout the county.
-HCC and the core partners, American Job Center, Department of Social Services, Division of Rehabilitation Services, and Western Maryland Consortium align services to most appropriately serve shared clients.
-Other partners include Comunidad Latina de Washington County, Family Center, Goodwill Industries, Head Start,
+The Adult Literacy Services Program is administered by HCC, and classes are offered on the HCC campus and at other sites throughout the county.
+HCC and the core partners, American Job Center, Department of Social Services, Division of Rehabilitation Services, and Western Maryland Consortium align services so we can most appropriately serve shared clients.
+PALS also partners regularly with other area agencies to serve the local area.